-Our activities are often practiced in situations where there is risk of accident or injury and where outside help is not readily available.
+Our activities are often practiced in situations where there is a risk of accident or injury and where outside help is not readily available.
 While everyone participates in our activities at their own risk and everyone is responsible for their own safety, we take all precautions to reduce all risks to a minimum.

 We start as a group, move as a group and return as a group.
 Members of the group must be prepared to make compromises in order to balance the needs and abilities of all members of the group.
-Our activities are most successful when participates support and encourage one another.
+Our activities are most successful when participants support and encourage one another.

 We are prepared to turn around or shorten the activity when environmental conditions or other factors dictate it.

 We are all part of the same community.
 Every person we meet during our activities deserves an equal measure of respect.
 Even in remote places and stressful situations we treat others as we want to be treated ourselves.

 Wherever we go during our activities, we are guests of the communities who own the land and live in the area.
 We conduct ourselves politely and with restraint.
 We show consideration to the people and their culture.
 We respect local customs and ethics and never drill holes or place bolts where there is a traditional ethic against it.
 We will respect holy mountains and other sacred places and always look for ways to benefit and assist local economies and people.